 At this stage, it’s time to add videos to your package.
 To do so, we’ll click the edit button next to the name of the package we just created.
 The edit screen that pops up allows us to configure the settings for this package via a series of tabs.
 The first tab allows us to change basic settings like name, description, and splash screen.
 It also allows us to take the package on/offline as needed.

 The second tab, “publish settings,” is where we find information for publishing your package.
 This includes a code for embedding video on your website and options for configuring the video player.

 However, we’re most interested in the third tab for now: Setup.
 This tab allows us to add videos to the package.
 Click the setup tab, and make sure you select VOD.
 Then, simply use the plus sign buttons to add the training videos to our package.
 Once we’ve made any other final settings, we can now embed our video on our website.

 What Else Can You Do With a Video Management System?

 And there you have it.
 This has been a brief introduction to VMS systems.
 Of course, a lot more is possible with a video management system.
 For example, a video API allows you to organize your content programmatically.
 That way, you can accomplish much of this work automatically and program it seamlessly into your workflow.

 Dacast also offers an advanced video-on-demand platform that includes some additional video management system tools.
-You can purchase this as an add-on for your account, and it includes extras like AES video encryption and in-China video delivery.
+You can purchase this as an add-on for your account, and it includes extras like in-China video delivery.

 Together, these tools make it easier for businesses to organize and manage large libraries of online video.
 And here’s a sneak preview: our engineers are hard at work integrating these two platforms.
 Our broadcasters can expect a new unified experience that seamlessly combines the best of Dacast’s live streaming platform with our advanced video hosting VOD platform soon.
 Stay tuned!